How do I raise chickens?

 Q. How should I brood my new little baby chicks?
 How do I raise baby chicks?
 Don’t they need heat?
 Don’t I need a thermometer?

-A. We sell better, long-lasting radiant heaters for brooding chicks, and we sell them at low markup.
-But whether or not you buy your heat source from us, it is best for your brooder to be set up and fully warm by the time you are ready to fill it with chicks.
+A. We sell the Sweeter Heater: The ideal heat source for brooding chicks, and poultry generally.
+The Sweeter Heater, is a long-lasting radiant heater for brooding chicks, and we sell them at a great price.
+But whether or not you buy your heat source from us, it is best for your brooder to be set up and fully warm by the time you are ready to fill it with chicks, ducklings, goslings or poults.
 So please get your brooder warming up hours ahead!

 Q. We want to be sure of the sex of the poultry we buy.
 What assurance can you give us?